-- Historical Knowledge and Understanding provides the contexts or focuses for historical inquiries and for developing historical understanding through the Historical Skills.
-In Year 5, the focus is on the key concepts such as sources, continuity and change, cause and effect, significance, perspectives and empathy.
-Across Years 3-6, content related to perspectives is included, and the notion that the past is a given and is unproblematic is challenged.

-- Historical Skills focus on processes.
-Historical skills are described in bands of schooling (over three years at Foundation to Year 2 and at two-year intervals in subsequent year levels).
+- Historical Knowledge and Understanding provides the contexts or focuses for historical inquiries and for developing historical understanding through the Historical Skills. - In Year 7 the Ancient World is the historical period to be studied.
+Content is described through an overview and three depth studies.
+Key concepts to be covered through the study of the Ancient World include: evidence, continuity and change, cause and effect, significance, perspectives, empathy and contestability. - Historical Skills focus on processes.
+Historical Skills have been described in bands of schooling (over three years at Foundation to Year 2 and at two-year intervals in subsequent year levels).
 The sequencing and description of the Historical Skills strand, in bands of schooling will assist in multi-age programming by providing a common focus for the teaching and learning of content in the Historical Knowledge and Understanding strand.
-Historical Skills are organised by the following sub-strands:

-- Chronology, terms and concepts

-- Historical questions and research

-- Analysis and use of sources

-- Perspectives and interpretations

-- Explanation and communication.